demoray/obs-advanced-timer/README.md

 Based off of [obs-advanced-timer](https://github.com/cg2121/obs-advanced-timer).

+## Using the script
+Inside OBS:
+1. Create a "Text (GDI)+" or "Text (Freetype2)" source, specifying the name
+2. In the "Tools" menu, select "Scripts".
+3. Select "+" under "Loaded scripts"
+4. Find & select "meeting-cost.lua"
+5. Configure as you wish
+6. Click start to start the timer

 ## Configuration
 * Initial Cost: Specify the initial cost for the meeting (Default: 0.0)
 * Average hourly rate: Average salary per hour for the participants (Default: 15.00)